Data

 • Language systems are tailored to process language, focusing on understanding, translating, and interacting with human languages.
 Examples include chatbots, machine translation tools like Google Translate, and sentiment analysis algorithms that can detect emotions in text.

 • Vision systems focus on processing visual information, playing a pivotal role in image recognition and related areas.
-For example, Facebook's photo tagging system uses vision AI to identify faces.
+For example, Facebook's photo tagging model uses vision AI to identify faces.

 • Speech systems are dedicated to handling spoken language, serving as the backbone of voice assistants and similar applications.
 They recognize, interpret, and generate spoken language to interact with users.